victor-gil-sepulveda/pyProCT/README.md

 - [ ] To improve this documentation (better explanations, more examples and downloadable scripts).

 ### Refactoring and general improvements:
+- [ ] When loading more than one file, the first loaded file becomes the template for subsequent selections.
+If the number of atoms or the ordering of the next loaded files is different from the first one, the RMSD calculation can fail.
+Find a method to reorder the atoms.
 - [ ] Total refactoring (Clustering and Clusters are inmutable, hold a reference to the matrix -> prototypes are always updated)
 - [x] Data refactoring (Create a wrapper that stores the prody object, temporary selection storage, etc...)
 - [ ] Rename script stuff